behrica/opencpu-clj/README.md

 They require parameter to be encoded in JSON or to be the keys coming from previous calls.
 The parameters must be named always.

-#### Low-level General call
+#### Low-level general call of an R function
 A general call to an R method looks like this:
 ````Clojure
 (call-R-function "http://public.opencpu.org" "stats" "rnorm" {:n 10})
 =>["/ocpu/tmp/x01f6261fc3/R/.val" "/ocpu/tmp/x01f6261fc3/stdout" "/ocpu/tmp/x01f6261fc3/source" "/ocpu/tmp/x01f6261fc3/console" "/ocpu/tmp/x01f6261fc3/info" "/ocpu/tmp/x01f6261fc3/files/DESCRIPTION"]
 ````
+This calls the R function "rnorm" from package "stats" with parameter (n=10) on the OpenCPU server at url "http://public.opencpu.org".

-This returns a session key.
+It returns a session key.
 (Currently in the form of a list of session key urls) Further data of the call result can be obtained by accessing the different links.
-Some methods to do this will be provided soon.
+Some methods to do so will be provided soon.

+These links give access to different data from the call, like:

+- the result of the call
+- the stdout of the call
+- the parameters the function was called with
+- the sessionInfo() of the call
+...

-#### Low-level JSON-RPC style
+#### Low-level call of R function - JSON-RPC style

 An example usage to call R function "seq", with named parameters "from" and "to".
-It gets called in "json-rpc style", so returns Json, which the method coerces to Clojure data structure (in this case a vector)
+It gets called in "json-rpc style", so returns Json, which gets coerced to a Clojure data structure (in this case a vector)

 Attention: This is not possible to do with all R functions.
-Some function result cannot be converted to Json by the OpenCPU server, and some json comming back cannot be converted to a Clojure datastructure.
+Some function result cannot be converted to Json by the OpenCPU server, and some json coming back cannot be converted to a Clojure datastructure.

+So in contrary to the "general" style, which always succeeds (given th parameter are ok, so R can do the call successfully), the Json style might fail to marshall the result back from the server.
 ````Clojure
 (call-R-function "http://public.opencpu.org" "base" "seq" {:from 1 :to 5} :json)
 =>(1 2 3 4 5)